Nutrition prescriptions

 Date last updated

-Nutrition prescriptions are one way for physicians and other health care providers to outline a healthy, balanced eating plan for patients.
-Based on U.S. Dietary Guidelines for adults, children, and adolescents1, nutrition prescriptions establish achievable goals for patients and their families.
+Nutrition prescriptions are one way for physicians and other health care providers to outline a healthy, balanced eating plan and provide healthy food for patients.
+Based on U.S. Dietary Guidelines for adults, children, and adolescents1, nutrition prescriptions establish achievable dietary goals for patients and their families.
 Health care providers check progress at each office visit and a nutrition specialist is consulted for dietary advice as needed.
-Some nutrition prescription programs partner with local farmers markets (produce prescription or fruit and vegetable prescription (FVRx) programs); in these programs, prescriptions for fruit and vegetables are redeemed at participating markets.
-Such prescriptions typically support purchase of at least one serving of produce per day for each patient and their family members2
+Nutrition prescription programs typically partner with local farmers markets or grocery stores (through produce prescription or fruit and vegetable prescription (FVRx) programs).
+Prescriptions for fruits, vegetables, and other healthy staples such as lean proteins and whole grains2, 3 are redeemed at participating markets through vouchers, are provided as preselected food boxes or bags, or are delivered directly to patients.
+Nutrition prescriptions typically support purchase of at least one serving of produce per day for each patient and their family members4.
+Some programs additionally provide nutrition education including handouts with health information, recipes, and storage information5, 6, 7.

 What could this strategy improve?